 Amending the sex designation on a birth certificate may be an extremely important step for a transgender person, to accurately reflect on this legal document the sex with which the individual identifies, and as required proof of sex to obtain other identity and legal documents.
 The requirements and process to change the sex designation on a birth certificate, and whether that is even possible, varies from state to state.
 The following is a list of legal authorities intended to assist with the process of changing the sex on a birth certificate.

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 C.F.R. §§ 99.00 et seq.) is a federal law that protects the privacy of student educational records.
 FERPA gives parents certain rights with respect to their children’s educational records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 (34 C.F.R. § 99.4-5).

 April 16, 2016 is the National Day of Silence, a student-led action sponsored by the Gay, Lesbian and Straight Education

-Network’s (GLSEN) in which thousands of students around the country will remain silent for all or part of the school day to call attention to the harassment and discrimination faced by lesbian, gay, bisexual and transgender youth.
+Network (GLSEN) in which thousands of students around the country will remain silent for all or part of the school day to call attention to the harassment and discrimination faced by lesbian, gay, bisexual and transgender youth.

 The Illinois legislature passed the “Illinois Religious Freedom Protection and Marriage Fairness Act.”
 Below are answers to frequently asked questions about the new marriage law and about the recent court decision ordering the Cook County Clerk to immediately issue marriage licenses.